-These stunning plants add an exotic touch to the border and a refined look to any flower arrangement with their elaborate blend of vividly colored and intricately marked flowers.
+These stunning plants add an exotic touch to the border and a refined look to any flower arrangement with their elaborate blend of vivaciously colored and intricately marked flowers.
 The Lily-like blooms are borne in large heads above bushy spreading clumps of linear foliage.
-Thriving in well drained soil, Alstroemerias need protection from intense sun and extreme winters.
-Mulch heavily in colder areas or try planting in a container, bringing it into a cool garden room for the winter.
+Thriving in well-drained soil, Alstroemerias need protection from intense sun and extreme winters.
+Mulch heavily in colder areas or try planting in a container, bringing them into a cool garden room for the winter.

 A prized outcome from the late Fred Meyer’s efforts to improve upon a group of European Alstroemeria hybrids, ‘Rachel’ is named after former nursery owner Judy Wigand’s granddaughter, and is renown for her tidy, compact stature and pretty purple blooms.
 Eye catching lemon-yellow shades give a sunny lift, while snazzy maroon dashes and dark violet splotches enhance the good-sized flower clusters.

 Atop a short and shiny, thickset foliar clump that’s quite hardy, the sumptuous orchid shades look especially boisterous when matched with other Alstroemerias such as ‘Yellow Friendship’ and ‘Princess Victoria’.